yashrajd/bcap/README.md

 Self-custodying, proprietary owners of BTC will be the fastest to act as a group.
 They probably strongly agree or disagree with the consensus change because they self-custody their bitcoin, suggesting they follow discourse in bitcoin.
 They, in aggregate, hold large amounts of bitcoin, and can quickly transfer either coin to exchanges to sell in order to reinvest the proceeds in the other.

 Institutional Investors often hold bitcoin in addition to other cryptocurrencies.
-They likely are apathetic and unaware of the details of consensus changes but some may track the developments modestly.
+They likely are apathetic and unaware of the details of consensus changes, but some may track the developments modestly.
 If they do not have a strong opinion either way, it will take them a few days to 2 weeks to wrap their head around the case for both coins and act.
 They in aggregate hold large amounts of bitcoin and can transfer either coin to exchanges to participate in price discovery.

 Corporations holding bitcoin on their balance sheets either view it as a treasury asset and do not spend a lot of time following developments on bitcoin, or spend a lot of time studying developments on bitcoin.
 They will likely be slow to act if at all, and in aggregate (with the exception of a few firms) hold very little bitcoin; so, their price impact if an action is taken will be low.